oddbird/css-sandbox/src/logical/research.md

 [Github issues only go back to late 2015](https://github.com/w3c/csswg-drafts/issues?q=is%3Aissue%20&page=377), after the names seem to be settled, so I can't find any discussion there.

+Many of the people participating in those conversations are still involved with the CSSWG today, so I can ask around for more information -- but it seems to me that the likely answer is:

+- The logical `margin`, `padding`, and `border` properties were added as longhand versions of existing properties, with the well established `<base-property>-<sub-property>` syntax.
+- At the time, `width` and `height` were not longhand properties with a shared shorthand base-property, and so the logical alternatives were not designed as longhand sub-properties.
+- `inline-size` and `block-size` already existed as conceptual terms, and they read better than the flipped `size-inline` and `size-block`.
+  Without a shorthand property to base the names off, there's little reason to change them.
+- Now that we are adding a `size` shorthand, the pattern seems inconsistent -- but it wasn't even a consideration previously.